In this post, I’m going to break down everything you need to know about pre-approvals.

 Read More: 13 Insanely Actionable Tips to Making an Offer on a House [2019 update]

 Help this is all confusing

-If you are a wanting to get a pre-approval or buy a home speak with one of our experienced mortgage brokers to walk through the next steps of home loans in Brisbane with you.
+If you want to get a pre-approval or buy a home, speak with one of our experienced mortgage brokers to walk through the next steps of home loans in Brisbane.

-At Hunter Galloway we help home buyers get ahead in this competitive market, we give you the actual strategies that have helped other home buyers like you secure a property when there have been 5 other offers on the table!
+At Hunter Galloway we help home buyers get ahead in this competitive market.
+We give you the actual strategies that have helped other home buyers like you secure a property when there have been five other offers on the table!
 Enquire online or give us a call on 1300 088 065.